parnopaeus/repository-handbook/Role-Identification.md

 Depending on the platform, collection model, and type of content intended for the repository, other roles and responsibilities may include:

 * *Metadata Capturer*: Responsible for capturing and entering required metadata as defined by the Metadata Strategist, using appropriate templates and standards as provided.
-This role may be fulfilled by a stakeholder who is external to the Library.
+This role may be fulfilled by a stakeholder who is external to the library.
 * *Digitization Team*: Responsible for working with the Content Selector to evaluate quality of analog objects for potential digitization and to then actually digitize content.
 * *Technical Support*: With leadership from the Repository Service Manager, the technical support team may assist with installation, maintenance, upgrades and migrations, and monitoring/routing break/fix responses.
-It is highly recommended that you consult with library IT.
+It is highly recommended that you consult with your library IT department.

 [Return to Top](#top)